VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/web-applications/secure-communications-https.md

       <transport clientCredentialType="None"/>
     </security>
     ```
   * The original web.config file has these scripts already, just some parts are commented out.
-If you comment out the unwanted and uncomment theВ necessary parts, the final code could be like this:
+If you comment out the unwanted and uncomment the necessary parts, the final code could be like this:
     ```
     <binding name="NonAuthenticationServiceBinding" maxReceivedMessageSize="2147483647">
       <!-- configuration for services in HTTP -->